raghavah97/dev-benefit-verification-papi/README.md

 3. Validate the requests against provided information and update them accordingly.<br />
 <br />

+🏗 Features
 ### API Endpoints
 1.POST /api/care-benefit-verification – Creates a Care Benefit Verification request.<br />
 2.GET /api/care-benefit-verification – Retrieves all created Care Benefit Verification requests.<br />
 3.Scheduler – Executes periodically or can be triggered manually to validate and update requests.<br />

+### Salesforce Integration - Used MuleSoft Built In Salesforce connector to connect with Salesforce Health Cloud